Minister Licensing Requirements in the State of Washington

 A guide to performing marriage.

-Regulations vary throughout the country, and it is important for ministers and couples to be informed.
-Continue reading to learn about performing marriage in the State of Washington as an AMM minister.
+Regulations vary throughout the country, so it is important for ministers and couples to be informed.
+Continue reading to learn about performing marriage in the State of Washington as an AMM Minister.

 Minister Licensing Summary

 No Minister Registration Required Revised Code of Washington 26.04.050